-TABOR refunds occurred for FY 2014-15 and are projected again for fiscal years 2017-18 and 2018-19 - TABOR revenue exceeded the Referendum C cap by \$169.7 million in FY 2014-15.
-Of this amount, \$153.7 million was scheduled to be refunded to taxpayers via their 2015 tax returns, which includes \$3.6 million in pending amounts from prior years.
-The remaining \$19.6 million of the \$169.7 million in revenue above the FY 2014-15 cap is from reclassifying the revenue transferred from the Unclaimed Property Fund to the Adult Dental Fund as subject to TABOR.
+TABOR refunds are occurring for FY 2014-15 and are projected again for and FY 2017-18 - TABOR revenue exceeded the Referendum C cap by \$169.7 million in FY 2014-15.
+Of this amount, \$150.1 is being refunded to taxpayers when taxpayers file their 2015 tax return, along with an additional \$3.6 million owed related to refunds from prior years, for a total of \$153.7 million.
+The remaining \$19.6 million of the \$169.7 million is from reclassifying the revenue transferred from the Unclaimed Property Fund to the Adult Dental Fund as subject to TABOR.
 This money helps fund dental services for adults under the Medicaid program.
-Initially, this money was not counted as TABOR revenue.
-However, the legal analysis and audit review on classification of this revenue occurred after refund amounts were established for state income tax forms.
+Previously, the money was not counted as TABOR revenue.
+However, the legal analysis and audit review on this occurred after refund amounts were established for state income tax forms.
 Such adjustments and audit findings have occurred in the past and the process calls for the money to be refunded in the next year a refund is due, which, according to this forecast, is FY 2017-18, as discussed below.